doctomiko/wyrmgpt/docs/Not_Done_Yet.md

 ---

 ## 13. A few design-doc promises are still ahead of reality

+**UPDATED 3/22**: Web retrieval should behave like any other artifact.
+Many of the shortcomings described below have been resolved - if only partially.

 Some of the project docs describe a larger future system than the one running today.